-Advanced Placement (AP) Exams Required 2 West Allegheny High School currently offers 23 Advanced Placement courses aligned to the College Board curriculum (see full list in the Weighted Courses section).
+West Allegheny High School currently offers 23 Advanced Placement courses aligned to the College Board curriculum (see full list in the Weighted Courses section).
 These courses are designed to provide students with a rigorous college level course experience while still in high school.
 Students participating in AP courses are required to take the corresponding AP exam in May (paid for by the district).
-All AP exams are scored on a scale of $1 - 5$.
+All AP exams are scored on a scale of 1-5.
 Research shows that students who have completed an AP course and receive at least a 2 on the exam have greater success in their first year of studies after high school.
 Many colleges and universities accept AP exam scores of 3 or higher for college credit and/or advanced placement into upper-level college courses.
-Industry Certification ExamsEmbedded in corresponding coursesRequired Any student who elects to take a course in which an industry credential is available is required to complete the corresponding certification exams throughout the course of the school year.
-These exams, paid for by the district, provide the student with the opportunity to gain industry credentials while in high school.
-The testing dates for each certification exam will be set by the instructor of each course.